Course Catalog 2024-2025

 ENG 236/ AFR 175 African American Literature 1900 to the Present (4 Credits)

 Offered as AFR 175 and ENG 236.
 A survey of the evolution of African American literature during the 20th century.
-This class builds on the foundations established in AFR 113, Survey of Afro-American Literature 1746 to 1900.
+This class builds on the foundations established in AFR 113.
 Writers include Langston Hughes, Richard Wright, James Baldwin, Toni Morrison and Paule Marshall. {L}

 Fall, Spring, Variable